milo168/EE209IOT/README.md

 **Firmware Updates:**
 To perform any attacks on the device we first need to convert our C code into a firmware binary that can be run on the STM32F0 proccessor included on the ChipWhisperer Nano.
 This was done by first modifying the makeFile to prevent compiler optimizations and to ensure that the test code we write is not optimized away.
 Second, a Jupyter notebook was created that generates and uploads the firmware binary, initializes the built in Scope for the ChipWhisperer Nano and runs the scope to capture a power trace for the code contained within the triggerHigh() and triggerLow() function calls of the  get_pt function in our C file.
 These function calls send a signal to the scope to inform it to start and stop capturing data.
 To modify the code, all that needs to be modified is the code in-between these function calls inside the ECE209AS-proj.c file.

-## Identifying Patterns in a the Convolutional Neural Network
+## Identifying Patterns in a Convolutional Neural Network
 Knowing that floating point multiply has different waveforms for non-zero and zero values, we used a convolutional neural network used in identifying digits in the MNIST dataset.
 Our attack focused on the first layer of the neural network as it is the layer where the inputs can be easily retrieved.
 The input to the convolutional neural network is a 28x28 image in which the intensity is binary, either dark or bright (0 or 1).
 Below is a successful demonstration of the first 5 pixels retrieved from the input image.
 The input pixels were {0,0,1,0,1,1}.

 ![waveform guess](/images/001011marked.png)